Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Formally Representing Parliamentary Debates and Summaries

-We consider pairwise properties focusing on proposal arguments only.
-While our framework supports speech argument properties (see supplementary material), these will require the detection of similar or identical arguments across the two frameworks, which we leave to future work.
+We consider pairwise metrics for proposal arguments only.
+While our framework supports speech argument metrics (see the SM\ifthenelse{\boolean{arxivversion}}{}{ in \cite{Cunningham_26X}}), these will require the detection of similar arguments across the two frameworks, which we leave to future work.

-Rather than introducing discrete versions of the properties which are either satisfied or not, we introduce gradual versions that may be satisfied at degree $\theta$, allowing us to determine the maximal $\theta$ in the evaluation in §\ref{sec:evaluation} and generalising the discrete versions (which naturally occur when $\theta = 1$).

-Our first pairwise property checks how many of the proposal arguments' acceptance statuses (by the d-preferred semantics) remained consistent; giving an indication of whether extension-based semantics' results are preserved.
+Our first pairwise metric checks how many of the proposal arguments' acceptance statuses (by the d-preferred semantics) remained consistent; giving an indication of whether extension-based semantics' results are preserved.